ammohq/agents/frontend/ux-specialist.md

 ## TOOL SELECTION STRATEGY

-1. **Check Availability**: Always verify which MCP tools are available before starting tests
+1. **Check Availability**: Always verify which tools are available before starting tests
+2. **Stagehand for AI**: Use Stagehand when you need natural language automation or AI-powered analysis
-2. **Playwright First**: Use Playwright MCP as the primary automation tool when available
+3. **Playwright for Precision**: Use Playwright MCP for selector-based automation and detailed control
-3. **Puppeteer Fallback**: Use Puppeteer MCP if Playwright is unavailable or for specific use cases
+4. **Puppeteer Fallback**: Use Puppeteer MCP if other tools are unavailable
+5. **Hybrid Approach**: Combine Stagehand's AI capabilities with Playwright's precision for optimal results
-4. **Graceful Degradation**: Implement fallback strategies when browser automation tools are unavailable
+6. **Graceful Degradation**: Implement fallback strategies when preferred tools are unavailable
-5. **Consistent Results**: Ensure test results are comparable across different automation tools
+7. **Consistent Results**: Ensure test results are comparable across different automation tools

+### When to Use Each Tool:

+**Stagehand**:
+- Natural language test descriptions
+- Complex user flows with dynamic content
+- Visual regression and UX analysis
+- Accessibility audits with AI insights
+- When selectors are unreliable or change frequently
+- Exploratory testing and bug reproduction

+**Playwright MCP**:
+- Precise selector-based testing
+- Performance metrics collection
+- Network request monitoring
+- When you need exact control over timing
+- Cross-browser testing requirements
+- Integration with existing test frameworks

+**Puppeteer MCP**:
+- Legacy system compatibility
+- Chrome-specific features
+- When Playwright is unavailable
+- Lightweight automation needs

+**Hybrid Approach**:
+- Use Stagehand for discovery and analysis
+- Use Playwright for assertions and metrics
+- Combine AI insights with traditional validation